 4. Simple Lentil Soup With Leeks and Yellow Carrots

 Everything in this soup melded nicely together.
-This Simple Lentil Soup With Leeks and Yellow Carrots by Deena Mehra keeps it mild, but you could really add any sort of herbs or spices you want.
+This Simple Lentil Soup With Leeks and Yellow Carrots by Deena Mehra keeps it mild, but you could add any sort of herbs or spices you want.
 It does go well with toasted bread, but for lunch, you can eat it over brown rice for a complete protein boost.

 5. Leek and Potato Soup